-The Admissions Committee consists of several faculty members in the School of Physician Assistant Studies and is chaired by the Admissions Coordinator.
+The Admissions Committee consists of several faculty members in the School of Physician Assistant Studies and is chaired by the Director of Admissions.

-In addition to the 60 finalists, the Admissions Committee will also identify approximately 30 alternates whom the committee views as well-qualified but to whom the School cannot extend an offer of a seat in the new entering class because of funding restrictions which limit each entering class to no more than 60 students.
-In the event that a finalist either declines the School’s offer or withdraws from the applicant pool, the highest ranked alternate will be offered the empty seat.
+In addition to immediately admitted candidates, the Admissions Committee will also identify approximately 45 alternates based on the MMI scores but to whom the School cannot extend an offer of a seat in the new entering class because of funding restrictions which limit each entering class to no more than 60 students.
+In the event that a finalist either declines the School’s offer or withdraws from the class, the highest ranked alternate will be offered the empty seat.
 Alternates may be contacted as early as mid-January or as late as the week immediately preceding matriculation of the new entering class, depending on when a finalist notifies the School of his/her withdrawal.

 Below is a link to the Class profile.
 This provides the statistics of our recently admitted students.